tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 curl --user admin:admin -X POST -H 'Content-Type: application/json' --data-binary "@$BASE_DIR/datasource.json" http://localhost:3000/api/datasources
 curl --user admin:admin -X POST -H 'Content-Type: application/json' --data-binary "@$BASE_DIR/dashboard.json" http://localhost:3000/api/dashboards/db
 ```

+## PeerDNS
+For more info on PeerDNS and how it works, consult the [README](https://github.com/p2pstuff/PeerDNS/blob/master/README.md).
+Visit http://localhost/peerdns/ to access the UI.
+At the moment, you can't add names through this UI without being localhost, so just use it for looking at names for now.
+Consult the [API docs](https://github.com/p2pstuff/PeerDNS/blob/master/doc/api.md) on how to use curl when in an SSH session on the node to add names and the like.
+This will be fixed soon, and you will be able to add names through the web UI by entering a password online.

+PeerDNS is installed at `/opt/PeerDNS`.
+Yggdrasil and CJDNS direct peers will automatically be connected, with a trust level of 0.5.
+To change many settings, alter the config file at `/opt/PeerDNS/config/config.exs`, then run `sudo systemctl restart peerdns.service`.

+You may also find the command `curl localhost:14123/api/privileged/pull -X POST` useful, as it will force a pull of data from neighbors.
+It can be used to update the records on your node, for example.